-The JCT Standard Building Contract 2011
+Buy The JCT Standard Building Contract 2011 - Bookswagon

-Home > Law > Laws of specific jurisdictions > Company, commercial and competition law: general > Construction and engineering law > The JCT Standard Building Contract 2011: An Explanation and Guide for Busy Practitioners and Students
+Home > Law Books > Laws of specific jurisdictions > Company, commercial and competition law: general > Construction and engineering law > The JCT Standard Building Contract 2011: An Explanation and Guide for Busy Practitioners and Students

 The JCT Standard Building Contract 2011: An Explanation and Guide for Busy Practitioners and Students